 Inevitably, you will be asked to describe a time when you have failed.
-It’s a common medical school interview question.
-This blog post will help you prepare for this question.
-It’s a tough one.
+It’s a common medical school interview question, and it’s a tough one.
+This post will help you prepare for this question.

 When selecting an example to discuss, consider the following strategies: